grandma-collaboration/icare/docs/user_guide/index.md

 :-------------------------:|
 ![](./img/8.png)  |

+!!! important
+    To access science data, you must join a group.
+Go to the `Groups` page and request access to the group(s) relevant to you (e.g. `GRANDMA`, `Fink`).
+An administrator will receive your request and approve it, you will get a notification once added.

 ## How to create and configure your IAM account.

-It is recommended to create your IAM account before connecting to Icare by connecting directly to the [IAM service](https://iam-grandma.ijclab.in2p3.fr/login).
+It is recommended to create your IAM account before connecting to ICARE by connecting directly to the [IAM service](https://iam-grandma.ijclab.in2p3.fr/login).
 You will have to enter some information required to create your account.
 Note that the that the firstname, lastname, email you enter will be used to initialize your Skyportal profile.
-The email you specifiy don't need to be the same as the email associated with the Slack or eduGAIN account you used to authenticate and will be used as your Icare identifier (username).
+The email you specifiy don't need to be the same as the email associated with the Slack or eduGAIN account you used to authenticate and will be used as your ICARE identifier (username).

+!!! note
-**Note: one of the mandatory information to create your IAM account is the `Note` field: we request you to put your affiliation in this note, as well as other information you may find useful.**
+    One of the mandatory fields when creating your IAM account is the `Note` field.
+Please put your affiliation there, as well as any other information you find useful.

-Once your account has been created and verified, you can login again to [Icare](https://skyportal-icare.ijclab.in2p3.fr) using your IAM account A Icare username will be automatically created.
-You can edit it your profile information by clicking on the button on the top-right corner of the Icare window.
+Once your account has been created and verified, you can login again to [ICARE](https://skyportal-icare.ijclab.in2p3.fr) using your IAM account A ICARE username will be automatically created.
+You can edit it your profile information by clicking on the button on the top-right corner of the ICARE window.

 If you want to be able to authenticate using several methods, once your IAM account has been created and validated, connect again to the [IAM service](https://iam-grandma.ijclab.in2p3.fr/login),